ForgeGit/ICC_PTR/README.md

 - PTR  means a portion of the players have either incomplete or scuffed UIs/macros/addons, making the overrall performance of the average player worse than what it actually is in live servers.
 Another group of the PTR players could also be testing specs and gear.

 - Raids in general are mostly testing the content, sometimes wiping on purpose or doing quick pulls "just to see the boss".

+## Others

+- The image used for the Open Graph Card comes from: https://www.zerochan.net/230963

 ## Other analysis and random stuff